ThomasDevel/Hackathon2024/README.md

 ## The goal of this Hackathon

-To make our implementation of the TemplateRenderer.cs in Hackathon2024 as fastest as possible!
+To make our implementation of the TemplateRenderer.cs in Hackathon2024 as fast as possible!
-We deliberately left a lot of room for improvement in the code and this represents a perfect use case which could occur in a real life enterprise setting.
+We deliberately left a lot of room for improvements in the code and this represents a perfect use case which could occur in a real life enterprise setting.

 ## HTML Templating Whut